-A serious car wreck can change your life.
+A serious car crash can change your life.
 It can result in serious and even lifelong injuries, as well as emotional trauma and financial losses.
 Even minor car accidents can cost thousands in medical and property damage expenses.
 After an auto accident in Dallas or elsewhere in Texas, Fielding Law can help.
-Our Dallas car accident lawyers have significant experience handling auto accident cases.
+Our Dallas car accident lawyer have significant experience handling auto accident cases.
 We can help victims get back on their feet with knowledgeable and aggressive representation.
 Fielding law will advocate on your behalf and help you get the compensation you need and deserve.

 At Fielding Law, we are dedicated to helping victims of auto accidents and personal injury find the compensation they deserve.
 We only take cases involving these two specialties, meaning we have the time to dedicate to you and your requirements.
-Our specialization in injury and car accidents also means our attorneys know the relevant laws inside and out, and can pass this knowledge on to you and your case.
+Our specialization in injury and car accidents also means our Dallas accident attorneys know the relevant laws inside and out, and can pass this knowledge on to you and your case.

 We provide free, confidential consultations to car accident victims in the Dallas area, and we work on a contingency fee basis, meaning we never charge a fee unless we secure compensation on your behalf.
 Our firm is aggressive, effective, and affordable.

 The lawyers at Fielding Law can help with medical bills, take over communications with insurance companies on your behalf and help you secure compensation for your injuries.

 If you wish to settle your claim with the other driver’s insurance company, we can handle the negotiations for you and get you the compensation you deserve.